sobhaniiest/scp-dbus-service/README.md

 (https://wiki.linuxfoundation.org/gsoc/google-summer-code-2019-openprinting-projects)

 # GDBus Interface :
-Here I have used the D-Bus Introspection XML to autogenerate the the entire DBus interfaces in C - I have simply define the interface details (methods and signals) in an xml file and the gdbus-codegen (D-Bus code and documentation generator for DBus interface) is used to generate the .c and .h files for the DBus interface.
+Here I have used the D-Bus Introspection XML to autogenerate the the entire DBus interfaces in C - I have simply defined the interface details (methods and signals) in an xml file and the gdbus-codegen (D-Bus code and documentation generator for DBus interface) is used to generate the .c and .h files for the DBus interface.

 Here the generated .c and .h files are
 - scp_interface.c